Application rules

 2. The total number of members of each ensemble (including musicians, childminders, accompanying persons and coach drivers) must not exceed 35.
 Participation of each extra individual is subject to approval obtained from the Organizer.

 3. The Organizer shall provide every ensemble with constant assistance of a guide representing the Organizer.
 In addition, foreign ensembles will be provided with interpreters.
+English shall be the preferred language of communication during the Festival.

 4. Ensemble transport: